Help ARC Keep Growing

 “Becoming involved with the ARC has been the highlight of my long ag journalism career.
 What I value most is the professional networking opportunities.
 As someone who works with Farm Bureau, I have a great pool of public relations colleagues in our organization.
 However, ARC has allowed me to meet people at marketing communications agencies and commodity associations that generally Farm Bureau PR people wouldn’t have the opportunity to know.
 These contacts have proven to be beyond valuable.
 In addition, the professional development with webinars and ARC’s annual conference is excellent.

 ARC is a fine place for leadership development.
-I am proud and excited to be the incoming president of ARC.
+I am proud to serve on the board as a past president of ARC.
 This proves Farm Bureau communications people have opportunities to get involved on all levels, as well as network with a wide range of professionals and hone your communications skills.
 Unlike some of the generic public relations associations, such as PRSA, ARC is all about agricultural public relations and ARC members are very willing to share their vast knowledge on everything ag PR!
 Join us today.
 (P.S.: Not only is the professional networking with ARC members great, they become your friends.)”

 – Rebecca Colnar, Montana Farm Bureau